When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 Kevin McCarthy actually put out a really good video.

-Vice President Biden, there have been questions about the work your son has done in China and for a Ukrainian energy company when you were vice president in retrospect.
+Vice President Biden, there have been questions about the work your son has done in China and for a Ukrainian energy company when you were vice president.

 Nothing was unethical.